auth0/docs/articles/api/authentication/api-authz/_highly-regulated.md

 :::
 <br></br>

-Authorization Code Flow with [Push Authorization Requests (PAR)](/get-started/authentication-and-authorization-flow/authorization-code-flow/authorization-code-flow-with-par), uses the `/oauth/par` endpoint to allow applications to send the authorization parameters usually sent in a `GET` request to `/authorize`.
+Authorization Code Flow with [Pushed Authorization Requests (PAR)](/get-started/authentication-and-authorization-flow/authorization-code-flow/authorization-code-flow-with-par) uses the `/oauth/par` endpoint to allow applications to send the authorization parameters usually sent in a `GET` request to `/authorize`.
 PAR uses a POST method from the backend to keep parameter values secure.
-The /oauth/par endpoint accepts all authorization parameters which can be proivided to `/authorize`.
+The `/oauth/par` endpoint accepts all authorization parameters which can be proivided to `/authorize`.
 Assuming the call to the `/oauth/par` endpoint is valid, Auth0 will respond with a `redirect_uri` value that can be used as a parameter for the `/authorize` endpoint.

 Assuming the call to the `/oauth/par` endpoint is valid, Auth0 will respond with a `redirect_uri` value also used as a parameter for the `/authorize` endpoint.
-To learn more about configuring PAR, read [Configure Push Authorization Requests (PAR)](/get-started/applications/configure-par).
+To learn more about configuring PAR, read [Configure Pushed Authorization Requests (PAR)](/get-started/applications/configure-par).

 ## Request Parameters
 | Parameter        | Description |